echemdb/svgdigitizer/doc/api.md

 **[SVGFigure](/api/svgfigure)**

 The [`SVGPlot`](/api/svgplot) object can be used to create an [`SVGFigure`](/api/svgfigure) object.
-This object has enhanced functionalities, which allow for example, extraction of units from the labels, reconstructing a time axis from a given scan rate or returning the data in SI units.
+This object has enhanced functionalities, which allow, for example, extraction of units from the labels, reconstructing a time axis from a given scan rate or returning the data in SI units.

 ```{warning}
 Conversion into SI units can lead to undesired results.
 For example, `V` is eventually transformed by astropy into `W / A` or `A Ohm`.